 Our Guiding Team

-Our guiding team is comprised of world-renowned guides and full-time professional climbers.
-Many of these guides have historical climbing achievements synonymous with their names.
+World-renowned guides and full-time professional climbers comprise our team.
+Many of these guides have recorded historical climbing achievements.
 They are part of Alpine Ascents because they understand and share our climbing principles.
 These individuals are dedicated to sharing their excellence with others.
-The role of an Alpine Ascents guide is to impart knowledge, use calculated judgement and assist individual climber development.
-Our guides are experienced educators who evaluate their strengths by monitoring climbers’ achievements.
-Thus we stress our acute ability to provide expedition members with personal attention, realizing the commitment to assist each climber in obtaining their goals.
+The role of an Alpine Ascents guide is to impart knowledge, use calculated judgment and assist individual climber development.
+We stress our acute ability to provide personal attention to climbers, to help them realize our commitment to reaching their goals.

 Climbing Skill Level

-Climbers should have successfully completed our 6-Day Training course or have equivalent skills and experience.
+Climbers should have successfully completed our Denali Prep Course, 6-Day Training course, 13-Day Training course, 8-Day Training course, 10-Day Training course, Alaska 8 Day Course, Alaska 12-Day Training course, or have equivalent skills and experience.
 Climbers should have completed a number of glaciated climbs including Denali or equivalent.
 Cho-Oyu is excellent preparation for a summit attempt on Mt.
 Everest and is the logical choice for those who wish to embrace and climb an 8,000 meter Himalayan peak.
 This expedition teaches valuable climbing skills, high altitude management techniques, and lessons for the use of oxygen systems and staying healthy at extreme altitudes.
 Climbers who have been successful on Denali or comparable peaks are typically prepared to join a guided ascent on Cho-Oyu.
 Climbers must have solid cramponing skills, be able to rappel with a pack on and use ascenders on a fixed line.
 We place a high degree of responsibility on our climbers to prepare for the challenges of the ascent and the safety of their fellow team members.
 We encourage you to contact us with questions and please feel free to speak with former expedition members.